 You should read the PDS and obtain independent professional advice before obtaining this product.

-Are there any downsides to the 28 Degrees MasterCard?
+Are there any downsides to the 28 Degrees Platinum Mastercard?

 Check out the Point Hacks Facebook page for some feedback from existing users on the card.

 Most were very satisfied with the card’s consistently good exchange rates, ease of use, and card features such as chip/paypass/strip which allows one to use it on just about every situation.
-Another advantage is the Buyer protection, it is calculated based on the amount owed and if you pay your balance every month, you end up getting insurance on your purchases for free.
+Another advantage is the buyer protection, which is calculated based on the amount owed and if you pay your balance every month, you end up getting insurance on your purchases for free.

-Although this card is a good choice for overseas travel, keep in mind that there is no complimentary travel insurance included and it charges Cash withdrawals fees.
+Although this card is a good choice for overseas travel, keep in mind that there is no complimentary travel insurance included and it charges a cash withdrawal fees.
 Another downside according to one user is that they are relatively strict in their credit limits.

 If you’re likely to make plenty of overseas purchases, then this is worth considering.
 While cardholders are still exposed to fluctuating currency rates, there is no additional charge for the currency conversion to take place, providing material savings to the cardholder that can otherwise be spent on other purchases closer to home.

-The catch is that the more you spend on overseas purchases, the more frequent flyer points that you will be foregoing from using a points earn credit card.
+The catch is that the more you spend on overseas purchases, the more frequent flyer points that you will be foregoing from using a points-earning credit card.